 Salary range is $50,000 – 60,000, commensurate with experience.
 MBPC offers excellent benefits, including health insurance, dental insurance, retirement, and generous paid vacation, sick leave, holidays, and paid family and medical leave.

-To apply, submit a cover letter, resume, and sample graphics/videos/or other visual examples by email to:
+To apply, submit a cover letter and resume by email to:

 Initial application review will begin November 15, 2019, but applications will be accepted until position is filled.